ShrinidhiFCTS23/ai-saas/README.md

 Every implementation is free to inherit the resource type schema and add additional fields in `advanced` section.
 In case of facets implementation these schemas can be added in the schema directory, external contributors can host this schema anywhere.
-They will have to specify the schema while registring there module <Still to be implemented>
+They will have to specify the schema while registering there module <Still to be implemented>

 Format: `implementation.intent.schema`